 CITES Protected Species Travel Tips

 Efforts to increase restrictions on travel and trade in African Elephant ivory and other endangered animal and plant species has placed a new focus on long-existing, but largely unimplemented permitting rules for international travel with instruments that contain endangered species material.
 Those rules are contained in the Convention on International Trade in Endangered Species, otherwise known as CITES (SIGH-tees).
 Before embarking on the permit process, it is critical to understand as much as possible about the rules and limitations that apply to travel with permits.
+The U.S. Fish and Wildlife Service provides and overview regarding “Traveling Across International Borders with Your Musical Instrument” is a helpful resource.
 Following are tips for becoming familiar with these rules.

 1. Know what materials are in your instruments.

 The first step in understanding how to be compliant with CITES rules is to know which materials are contained in musical instruments that will be transported across international borders.
 Permits are required for the most highly-protected material found in musical instruments, listed in Appendix I of the Convention on International Trade in Endangered Species, and certain materials that are regulated to a lesser degree, listed in Appendix II.
 While the most common Appendix I species found in musical instruments are African elephant ivory, sea turtle shell, and Brazilian rosewood, it is important to be aware of any plant or animal material an instrument may contain.
 For instance, Asian elephant ivory, monitor lizard and whale bone may be found in certain bow tips and grips.

 Visit the CITES checklist – an online resource that contains CITES-listed species based on Appendix, country, or other criteria.